 The reason people culture IMO is because they help break down the organic matter in compost piles, reduce foul smell around ponds or chicken coops, and even fertilize plants in the garden fast and cost-effectively.

-People use native microbes because they have been adapted to the heat and cold of the local environment for a while, thus are potentially more resilient.
+People use native microbes because they have been adapted to the heat and cold of the local environment for some time, thus are potentially more resilient.
 These microbes are easy to 'catch' and reproduce fast.

-Through bio-mimicry using IMO, you can work in harmony with nature and achieve results which, would take years/decades or even centuries to achieve, in days/weeks/months right in your garden.
+Through bio-mimicry using IMO, you can work in harmony with nature and achieve results which would otherwise take years/decades or even centuries to achieve.
+This thing can work in days/weeks/months right in your garden.

 In a way, IMO are similar to EM (effective microorganism).
 In these mixes, we're trying to cultivate the beneficial microbes that are already existent in our surrounding environment.

 This helps first of all in reducing costs because we don't have to import materials from places far away.
 Also, the local microbes have an advantage over the more foreign ones because they have been adapted to the local environment for quite some time.
-They are the survivors and thus stronger than other ones before them.
+They are the survivors and thus stronger than some previous generations.

 Let's take a look: